ManiFaridi/readme-edit/README.md

 ### 10.2 Kubernetes (Helm)

-ORCE runtime و adapters به‌صورت Helm release.
+ORCE runtime and adapters as Helm release.

-EasyStack Builder مدیریت kubeconfig، Secrets، TLS، و Ingress را خودکار می‌کند.
+EasyStack Builder automates the management of kubeconfig, Secrets, TLS, and Ingress.

 ### 10.3 Integration Steps